-Aluminum wiring in home is an electrical wiring commonly used from the 1960s to the mid-1970s.
+Aluminum wiring in a home is an electrical wiring commonly used from the 1960s to the mid-1970s.
 It was initially considered a cheaper and lighter alternative to copper wiring, which was standard.

 However, aluminum wiring is now recognized as posing significant safety risks due to its tendency to expand and contract with temperature changes, which can cause the wiring to become loose and create a fire hazard.